24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 I’m not.

-The tour is also reasonably priced at MXN$100 (US$5) and only an hour.
+The tour is also reasonably priced at MXN$100 (US$7), and it’s only an hour.

-You can find double-decker buses parked along Avenida 2 Sur beside the Central Plaza.
-There are three or four bus companies that offer bus tours of Puebla.
+Double-decker buses are parked along Avenida 2 Sur beside the Central Plaza.
+Three or four bus companies offer bus tours of Puebla.

-The buses go to several different neighborhoods that I didn’t know about and without the tour would have missed.
+The buses go to several neighborhoods I didn’t know about and would have missed without the tour.
 This is how I learned about the Artist Quarter and the Alley of Frogs.

-We also got to go to the Historic Fort area, which I never would have visited since it’s quite far away from the historic center.
+We also visited the Historic Fort area, which I never would have visited since it’s quite far away from the historic center.

 Unfortunately, there were no English audio guides.
 Only Spanish.